best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 In terms of presenting symbols and footnote markers it is best practice for machine readability to put the symbols or footnote markers in separate (very narrow) columns, next to the data.
 This approach does not fail any accessibility guidelines in itself, but you would need to give that column a heading and you might also need to mark up all the empty cells (we are still researching what needs to be done to make empty cells accessible).
 This could make a table very wide which is not great for readability.

 ## Structure
-Properly structuring your content is important to meet [success criterion 1.3.1 Info and Relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).
+Properly structuring your content is important to meet accessibility [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).

 ### Pointers for the spreadsheet as a whole

 #### Provide supporting information
 From a usability point of view, statistics should not be completely separated from supporting information.
 Context and caveats are vital to ensure users have enough information to interpret and make effective use of the data.
-You should hyperlink to supporting information if it cannot be easily included within the spreadsheet tabs.
+You should hyperlink to supporting information if it cannot be easily included within the spreadsheet tabs (more information on how to use hyperlinks can be found in the [Formatting and use of colour](#formatting-and-use-of-colour) section).

 #### Cover sheet and table of contents
-Label your first worksheet ‘Cover_sheet’ and use it to provide information about what is in the spreadsheet.
-If your spreadsheet has many worksheets, create a table of contents that describes the data within each worksheet.
+For most spreadsheets it is useful if the first worksheet is a cover sheet which provides information about the data.
+If your spreadsheet has many worksheets, it is also a good idea to create a table of contents that describes the data within each worksheet.

+Simpler spreadsheets may not need a cover sheet or table of contents.

+Including a cover sheet and table of contents in  more complex spreadsheets will help you to pass accessibility [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships) and [success criterion 1.3.2 meaningful sequence](https://www.w3.org/TR/WCAG21/#meaningful-sequence).

-More guidance on cover sheets and the table of contents can be found in the ‘Worksheets providing information about the data’ section of this guidance.
+More guidance on cover sheets and the table of contents can be found in the [Metadata worksheets](#metadata-worksheets) section.

 #### Worksheet names
 Ideally each worksheet should have a unique name that clearly describes the information found in that sheet.
-If this is not possible, give each sheet a number and use your table of contents to describe what is in each sheet number.
+If this is not possible, give each sheet a number and use your table of contents to describe what is in each worksheet.

-To avoid any confusion for users of assistive technology and to improve machine readability you should:
+To avoid any confusion for users of assistive technology and to improve usability and machine readability you should:

-* remove extra spaces from the start or end of tab names
+* remove extra spaces from the start or end of worksheet names
-* keep worksheet tab names as consistent as you can between releases
+* keep worksheet names as consistent as you can between releases

 #### Blank worksheets
 Remove any blank worksheets.
 Blank worksheets can be confusing as it is not clear if they are meant to be blank or if something is missing.
-They may also make navigation confusing for users of assistive technology, failing [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable)
+They may also make navigation confusing for users of assistive technology leading to a fail of accessibility [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable).

 #### Other things to avoid
 * Do not use headers and footers to convey important information - this will fail accessibility as screen readers often can't find the information displayed in spreadsheet headers and footers.
-* Do not use floating elements such as text boxes - these will fail accessibility as screen readers often can't 'see' inside text boxes
+* Do not use floating elements such as text boxes - these will fail accessibility as screen readers often can't 'see' inside text boxes.
 * Deactivate any floating toolbars - these may fail accessibility as screen reader software may not be able to access populated cells behind them - if you do need to leave a floating toolbar active then attach it to the other Excel toolbars at the top of the window.

 ### Pointers for structure within worksheets:

 #### Information in column A
 Column A is very important for users of assistive technology.
 For example, a screen reader will generally start each worksheet by reading out the information in cell A1.
 Similarly, keyboard-only users will also tend to navigate down from cell A1.
-Using column A in the following way will make it easier for you to meet [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships) and [success criterion 1.3.2 meaningful sequence](https://www.w3.org/TR/WCAG21/#meaningful-sequence).
+Using column A in the following way will make it easier for you to meet accessibility [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships) and [success criterion 1.3.2 meaningful sequence](https://www.w3.org/TR/WCAG21/#meaningful-sequence).

 The key thing to ensure is that the information a user needs to understand the table is positioned above the table, in a place where users of assistive technology are most likely to read it.
+It is useful to remember that users of assistive technology are not usually able to scan content in the way other users can.

 Cell A1 on each worksheet should tell a user what information is contained on that worksheet.
 Generally, if there is one table per worksheet, cell A1 contains the title of that table.